oliora/oliora.github.io/_posts/2023-08-07-Optimizing-auto-vectorized-code.md

 ![Benchmark results for Intel Xeon](/img/2023-08-06/1-intel-icelake-aws-long.png)

 Notes:
-1. When the input size is bigger than the cache size then there is a significant slowdown for all vectorized algorithms and they show more similar performance.
+1. When the input size is bigger than the cache size then there is a significant slowdown for all vectorized algorithms and they show less diffference in speed.
+The're still significantly faster than non-vectorized solutions
-2. There is no slowdown for non-vectorized algorithms.
+2. There is no slowdown for non-vectorized solutions

 I've run `toplev` from [pmu-tools](https://github.com/andikleen/pmu-tools) on Intel Xeon for both inputs to find where is a performance bottleneck.

-For the small input `wp.txt` for all step sizes the execution is bound on `Backend_Bound.Core_Bound.Ports_Utilization.Ports_Utilized_2` and `Backend_Bound.Core_Bound.Ports_Utilization.Ports_Utilized_3m` which simply means that the core is fully utilizing execution ports with executing 2+ uops per cycle, or even simplier, it is CPU bound.
+For the small input `wp.txt` for all step sizes the execution is bound on `Backend_Bound.Core_Bound.Ports_Utilization.Ports_Utilized_2` and `Backend_Bound.Core_Bound.Ports_Utilization.Ports_Utilized_3m` which simply means that the core fully utilizes some execution ports while executing 2+ uops per cycle, or even simplier, it is CPU bound.

-For the long input `long.txt` for `manualVec_128` the execution is bound on `Backend_Bound.Memory_Bound.L2_Bound` which means L1 cache misses and for `manualVec_1024` it is bound on `Backend_Bound.Memory_Bound.DRAM_Bound.MEM_Bandwidth` which simply means loading data from DRAM.
+For the long input `long.txt` for `manualVec_128` the execution is bound on `Backend_Bound.Memory_Bound.L2_Bound` which means L1 cache misses and for `manualVec_1024` it is bound on `Backend_Bound.Memory_Bound.DRAM_Bound.MEM_Bandwidth` which simply means loading data from the main memory.

 ## Known size input